 Supermarket vegetables are often quite expensive, especially the pre-washed pre-prepared variety.
 If you have time, you may wish to find a greengrocer close to where you live.
 Greengrocers often have a good selection of seasonal vegetables for a much cheaper price.

 Like many larger towns in the UK, Bournemouth does not really have a big market.
 There is one in Boscombe on Thursdays and Saturdays, open all year from 9am to 5pm and selling fruit, vegetables, footwear, clothes and other items.
-There is sometimes a small farmers’ market in Winton on Saturday morning selling local meat, fruit and vegetables.

 Below are some average prices for clothes items you may wish to buy when you are here: